School Start At A Glance

 - April 17th – Open House @ 1 pm

 - May 11th – Walk Through @ 9 am

 Full Day Preschool

+Our preschool is an extension of family experience; a step between home and formal schooling for children age 3-5.
 We offer a creative and nurturing part or full day experience focused on fostering the small child’s imagination through storytelling, music, outdoor play and artistic activities.
+LEARN MORE.